jasonbayton/11ty/_src/projects/splash/mi.md

         {
           "key": "kiosk_custom_text_colour",
           "type": "STRING",
+          "title": "Custom card text colour",
+          "description": "This sets the colour of app labels, and overrides the standard system-responsive light/dark theme colours for text on cards.
+Use a HEX key - #FFFFFF for white, #000000 for black, etc.", "defaultValue": ""
+        },
+        {
+          "key": "kiosk_custom_background_text_colour",
+          "type": "STRING",
-          "title": "Custom text colour",
+          "title": "Custom background text colour",
-          "description": "This sets the colour of app labels and headings, and overrides the standard system-responsive light/dark theme colours.
+          "description": "This sets the colour of headings, card titles and top bar text.
+This overrides the standard system-responsive light/dark theme colours.
 Use a HEX key - #FFFFFF for white, #000000 for black, etc.", "defaultValue": ""
         },
         {